US Secretary of State Pompeo subpoenaed in Trump impeachment inquiry | DW | 27.09.2019

 The US Secretary of State has been asked by a congressional committee to turn over documents related to President Trump's dealings with Ukraine.
 The subpoena is part of a preliminary impeachment inquiry.

-The Democratic-controlled House Intelligence Committee issued a subpoena to US Secretary of State Mike Pompeo on Friday, asking the top US diplomat to turn over documents related to President Donald Trump's dealings with Ukraine.
+US Democrats issued a subpoena to Secretary of State Mike Pompeo on Friday, compelling him to turn over documents related to President Donald Trump's dealings with Ukraine.

+The subpoena was issued by the Committee on Foreign Affairs in consultation with two other Committees conducting a preliminary impeachment inquiry.

-"The committees are investigating the extent to which President Trump jeopardized national security by pressing Ukraine to interfere with our 2020 election and by withholding security assistance provided by Congress to help Ukraine counter Russian aggression," the committees told AFP news agency.
+"The committees are investigating the extent to which President Trump jeopardized national security by pressing Ukraine to interfere with our 2020 election and by withholding security assistance provided by Congress to help Ukraine counter Russian aggression," the committees said in the subpeona.

+The subpoena also warned that Pompeo's refusal or failure to produce the documents would be considered evidence of "obstruction of the House's impeachment inquiry."

 The House Foreign Affairs, Intelligence and Oversight Committee also scheduled depositions for five State Department officials over the next two weeks, including the former US Ambassador to Ukraine, Marie Yovanovitch, Ambassador Kurt Volker, the US Special Representative for Ukraine, and US Ambassador to the EU, Gordon Sondland.